 Long story short, there's no rule of which one to use for hiyayakko.

-Choose firm tofu for its rich flavour or silken tofu for its light texture, depending on your mood and preference of the day.
+Choose firm tofu for its rich flavor or silken tofu for its light texture, depending on your mood and preference of the day.

-As suggested by the name, firm tofu is a lot firmer and has a coarser texture than silken tofu.
+As the name suggests, firm tofu is much firmer and has a coarser texture than silken tofu.

 These are the most standard hiyayakko toppings: